majouve/FLAME/README.md

 ### (13) Histogram Matching
 In this section, histograms visualizing the coins minted per year within a coin find are compared within pairs to see how similar they are (x axis: years; y axis: number of coins minted per year).
 This is the same histogram found in FLAME's circulation application.
 The program uses a Kolmogorov–Smirnov test to compare the histograms.

-This section loops through each pair of coin finds in VerifyDuplicates, populating a dataframe with values for each pair, building the histograms that will be compared:
+This section loops through each pair of coin finds in VerifyDuplicates, populating a dataframe with values for each pair drawn from their respective coin groups, building the histograms that will be compared.
+In the Coin Groups data frame, the date ranges associated with each coin group are not standard, making it difficult to create a histogram (eg. Some might be 325-330, but others are 350-400).
+Therefore, I find how many coins per year are minted so that all coin group amounts can be compared evenly.

+The histogram data frame is structured like the table below.

 | year | central: coins per year | radius: coins per year |
 | ---- | ----------------------- | ---------------------- |
 | 325  |                         |                        |
 | 326  |                         |                        |

-To calculate the number of coins in a bar, we divide the number of coins that were minted during a range (e.g. 325-330) by the number of years in that range, then add the results for each bar.
-For example, 30 coins over the 325-330 interval would result in 5 coins in each of the 6 years.
-Assuming there are no other coins, a bar covering 325-326 would have 10 coins (5 for each of the 2 years)
+NOTE: When creating the dataframe, I originally though that making it the length of the year span (325-750) of FLAME's data would be sufficient, that is 426 entries.
+However, some coin groups have year spans fall outside of the 325-750 range.
+Therefore, the histogram dataframe is longer that it should be.

+For the number of coins found within each coin group, I use the following equation: (coins_minted / years over which coins were minted).

+Then, I add this value to each year within the date range.

+After the histogram data frame is built, I perform the ks.test

 ### (14) Filters Part I
 In this section, specific metrics of the coin find pairs are compared.

-VERSION 1:

-VERSION 2:

-### (15) Filters Part II

-Are the cfIDs sequential?

-Where does the total amount of coins in the coin find pair fall in comparison to the other pairs?

-### (16) Computing Composites

-### (THREE) Quantity Filter
+### (A) Quantity Filter
 The amount of coins for each find is compared between members of a geographical cluster.

 The user can set a tolerance for how large the difference between coin amounts has to be before the program will read them as being different.
 This is currently set to 5 (this means that if cfA has 5 coins and cfB has 7 coins, they will be marked as having the same amount of coins).